 If you want someone who's coachable, make sure at some point to ask them if they feel they're coachable ... point blank.

 Almost everyone will say they are.
 If that's what you're looking for (you are, right?), be sure to let them know it's an important quality of being a member of your organization, group, or team.
 Someone who's not coachable can make things very difficult on everyone.

-If you want to take it a step further and you’ve noticed something during the interview that you can coach them on (something small because you likely don’t have much of a relationship yet), give them your thought and see how it’s received.
-“For example, I’ve noticed you tend to interrupt/ say the word ‘like’ frequently/ seem distracted.”
-(More thoughts and an 8-point check on coachability here.)
+If you want to take it a step further and you've noticed something during the interview that you can coach them on (something small because you likely don't have much of a relationship yet), give them your thought and see how it's received.
+"For example, I've noticed you tend to interrupt/ say the word 'like' frequently/ seem distracted."
+(More thoughts and a 6-point check on coachability here.)